5 min read March 20, 2023

 Kickstarting retirement savings when you’re young pays big benefits decades down the line.

 Work breaks, budget challenges, unexpected expenses: Circumstances may make dipping into your retirement savings tempting.
-But depending on your age, doing so may mean extra taxes and penalties—ultimately setting you back further.
-Exhaust all other options for emergency cash first.
+But depending on your age, doing so may mean extra taxes and penalties.

 3. Realistically assess your risk.

-In general, women take a more conservative approach to investment risk, and part of that may be because they historically have had fewer assets.2
+In general, women take a more conservative approach to investment risk, and part of that may be because they have, historically, had fewer assets.

 “Having less wealth naturally means that you want to protect what you have, and so women are often more inclined to caution,” Winston says.
 “However, if you limit your risk too much, it may dramatically impact growth options and feed into the need to work longer and earn more.”

 The goal is to strike a balance between growth and protection.
-That can mean riding out short-term bumpy markets for long-term gains.
-Watching your investments dip is unsettling.
-But pulling out of the market may derail savings and retirement goals more than you may think, as this case study demonstrates.
+That can also mean riding out short-term bumpy markets for long-term gains—which a vast majority (84%) of women do, according to Principal-sponsored research.
+And that’s generally a good thing for your retirement savings, as this case study demonstrates.

 Not sure what your risk tolerance looks like?
-Start by taking our investor profile quiz.
-A financial professional can also help you establish a risk profile just right for you (and we have some tips for choosing one).
+A financial professional can also help you establish a risk profile just right for you (and we have some tips for choosing one.)

 Having less wealth naturally means that you want to protect what you have, and so women are often more inclined to caution.
-However, if you limit your risk too much, it may dramatically impact growth options and feed into the need to work longer and earn more.”
+If you limit your risk too much, it may dramatically impact growth options and feed into the need to work longer and earn more.

-Heather Winston, financial professional and product director for retirement and income solutions
+Heather Winston, financial professional and product director for retirement and income services

 4. Max out savings during your working years.